ScinDBad/ScinDBad/README.md

 </p>

-I am a Data Analyst with a strong background in Electronics and Technical Education.
-Focused on exploratory analysis, Data Wrangling, statistics and Storytelling.
+I am a Data Analyst with a strong background in Electronics and Technical Education. __Focused on Exploratory Analysis, Data Wrangling, Statistics and Storytelling__.
 I'm dedicated to turning data into useful insights, particularly for predictive purposes.

 <p align="center">